To ensure all users are able to understand your media content with speech, videos should include a textual component.

 Definition: A written record of the speech from the video available to read outside of the audiovisual player.
 Screen readers may prefer a transcript to a captioned video.
 Helpful for those who cannot watch the video.
 Use Case: An instruction video with a separate document of the spoken words to be reviewed alongside or separate from the video.
 Transcripts can also be used to create captions using video captioning software. |

 YouTube will generate captions for any video you upload, but these captions need to be edited to make them truly accessible.
-When you've finished recording a video upload it to YouTube:
+When you've finished recording a video either

 Follow these instructions for editing auto-generated captions in YouTube Studio.